grafana/mimir/docs/sources/reference-http-api/_index.md

 ### Authentication

-If you enable multi-tenancy, endpoints that require authentication must be called with the `X-Scope-OrgID` HTTP request header specified to the tenant ID.
+Endpoints that require authentication must be called with the `X-Scope-OrgID` HTTP request header specified to the tenant ID.

 If you disable multi-tenancy, Grafana Mimir doesn't require any request to include the `X-Scope-OrgID` header.